stefanstranger/stefanstranger.github.io/_posts/2018-10-02-RunningUniversalDashboardinALinuxDockerContainer.md

 Open a PowerShell session and make sure you have installed the Docker for Windows Client if you are running Windows 10.

+Remark:
+If you are using the Docker for Windows Client make sure you have switched to Linux Containers in the settings.

 ```powershell
 # Create Universal Dashboard Container image
 docker build --rm -f "universaldashboard\dockerfile" -t universaldashboard:latest universaldashboard